Database-First TypeScript CRUD Generator

 This calls the configured AI provider (OpenRouter/Claude Haiku by default, or Ollama / Hugging Face - see Dynamic Translations) to translate every missing key.

-To fill keys missing across languages after the fact, sync:languages scans the translations database table (not JSON), AI-translates any key present in one language but missing in another, and writes the results back to the DB:
+To fill keys missing across locales after the fact, sync-translations scans the translations database table (not JSON), AI-translates any key present in one locale but missing in another, and writes the results back to the DB:

 To find and fill keys referenced in templates but not yet in the database - or to prune DB keys no longer referenced by any template - use the Sync missing translations and Prune unused translations reeman tools.
 Both emit a reviewable .sql file rather than touching the DB directly.
 See Translations for the full DB-first workflow.